-The Council continues to address the significant governance issue raised previously, relating to overspending on Childrens Social Care.
+The Council continues to address the significant governance issues raised previously, relating to overspending on Childrens Social Care, the OFSTED Inspection of Childrens Services and Wigan and Leigh Building Services Function.
+Two additional issues in respect of the Housing Rent Standards and Housing - Health and Safety Compliance have been identified during 2023/24.
 Further details are provided at Appendix 2.